DIY Blue Painted Nightstands

 Click any of these “before” photos below to view the “after” of that makeover.

-Alright, those above are the nightstands I’m working with.
+Alright, the nightstands above are the ones I’m working with.
 I got them both from a trip to the thrift store.
 They’re about the same size and height but are completely different styles.

-In my experience, single nightstands don’t sell well, so I usually skip over single nightstands.
-But a pair of nightstands sells well!
+In my experience, single nightstands don’t sell well, so I usually skip over them.
+But a pair of them sells well!
 Especially if they are taller than 24”.
 So, my goal is to make them into a mismatched set!

 Supplies Used for DIY Blue Painted Nightstands